schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/diagramming.md

 <img src="images/diagram_10_no_schema_colors.png" width="200" />
 </a>

+## Embedded Diagrams

+SchemaCrawler can generate [SVG diagrams embedded in HTML output,](snapshot-examples/snapshot.svg.html).
+To generate this format, run SchemaCrawler with an `-outputformat=htmlx` command-line argument.
+Please edit the SchemaCrawler configuration file, `schemacrawler.config.properties`, and comment out or delete the line `schemacrawler.graph.graphviz_opts=-Gdpi=300`.

 ## SchemaCrawler Diagrams in Use

 Schemacrawler database diagrams in use at the Scrum meeting at the Software Development Departement of [La Ville de Nouméa](http://www.noumea.nc/).
 Photograph courtesy of Adrien Sales.